Steps you need to take when making the move from permanent to contracting

 When: Before you issue your first invoice

 As you will be moving from permanent to contracting you will need to ensure your new business has setup all the right taxes.
 You have to legally display the taxes on your tax invoice so this must be done before your first tax invoice.
-See the tax guide for further information.

 Find the right accountant to guide you